ZackCipolletta/ADA-Compliance-Checker/README.md

 Open your browser and navigate to http://localhost:5173 to access the frontend.
-The frontend will communicate with the backend at http://localhost:3000/adacompliance for accessibility checks.
+The frontend sends HTML input to the backend at http://localhost:3000/adacompliance for accessibility checks.

 Option 2: Run Client and Server Separately
 If you prefer to start the client and server in separate terminal sessions: